mnooshzadi/memfof/README.md

 Our training setup is configured to use a fixed effective batch size with **4 nodes 8 GPUs each**.
 You can train the model with fewer resources (no need to alter the configs), but if you encounter **out-of-memory (OOM)** errors, try increasing the `accumulate_grad_batches` parameter in the configs.
 For example, set it to 4 when training on a single node with 8 GPUs.

+By default training is configured for submissions using the `*-full` versions of the benchmark datasets.
+For experiments and ablations however, it is recommended to switch to the versions without the `-full` postfix to get validation results on a separate validation set.

 Our training script is optimized for use with the slurm workload manager.
 A typical submission script looks like this:

 ```shell